Sébastien Puygrenier: Zenit Saint Petersburg

 On 31 July 2008, he signed a four-year contract with Zenit Saint Petersburg.
 He took part in the team's victory in the 2008 UEFA Super Cup, but struggled to hold down a regular first-team berth.
 As Portuguese centre-halves Bruno Alves and Fernando Meira joined the club, it became increasingly evident that Puygrenier's future lay outside of Saint Petersburg, and a string of loan deals followed - firstly to Bolton Wanderers and then two spells at AS Monaco in Ligue 1.
 After failing to impress in France, Monaco declined the option to recruit Puygrenier permanently, and he returned to Zenit who made it known that he was instantly available for transfer, even being described as 'definitely a mistake of our scouts' by general director Maxim Mitrofanov, who also criticised the defender for refusing to lower his wage demands in order to engineer a move away from the club despite having no prospects of achieving any playing time and not being considered a part of the Zenit squad by manager Luciano Spalletti.

 Loan to Bolton Wanderers

 In January 2009, he joined Bolton Wanderers on loan for the rest of the season.
 His one goal for Bolton came on 31 January, in a 3–2 home victory over Tottenham Hotspur.
 It was Bolton's 4000th goal in the top division of English football.

 Loan to Monaco

 On 14 July 2009, Puygrenier agreed to a loan deal to AS Monaco.

 Nancy

 Puygrenier moved to AS Nancy midway through the 2011–2012 league campaign.

 Karabükspor

 He signed for Turkish team Kardemir Karabükspor in July 2013, agreeing to a two-year deal.

 Auxerre

 In July 2014 he signed a one-year contract with French team AJ Auxerre.

 Créteil

-In July 2016, Puygrenier joined Championnat National side US Créteil on a one-year contract with the option of second.
+In July 2016, Puygrenier joined Championnat National side Créteil on a one-year contract with the option of second.

+Coaching career

+After retiring in 2018, Puygrenier was appointed assistant coach of his former club AJ Auxerre's reserve team, working under manager David Carré.
+After six years as assistant coach, he was promoted to head coach of the reserve team in June 2024.